Fine Arts Library

 E.J.
 Fisher was professor and dean at Robert College, Istanbul.
 Fisher and his wife seem rarely to have been without their cameras, and the collection includes thousands of their snapshots.
 Fisher seems to have as eagerly acquired photographs from other sources during his tenure in Istanbul from 1913 to 1933.

 Art historian and photographer Clarence Kennedy (1892-1972) taught art history at Smith College.
-His work includes chiefly photographs of sculpture, many photographed from several different angles and levels of light to highlight various details and textural qualities.
+His work chiefly includes photographs of sculpture, many taken from several different angles and levels of light to highlight various details and textural qualities.
 The images show more than 950 different works of mostly Italian Renaissance and Classical Greek sculpture.

 Ralph Lieberman is an art historian and photographer specializing in Italian Renaissance architecture and sculpture.
 He has taught history of architecture at various schools including Williams College, Harvard University, and the Rhode Island School of Design, and his photographs have appeared in many publications.

 Arthur Kingsley Porter

 Medieval architectural historian Arthur Kingsley Porter was a professor in the Fine Arts Department at Harvard University from 1920-1925.
 The Porter photographic includes general and detail views chiefly of Byzantine and medieval architecture and sculpture.